GayathriDollani/Travego-Travellers-sql-analysis/README.md

 1. **Task 1** – Create schema, tables, and insert sample data.
 2. **Task 2** – Execute SQL queries for data retrieval and reporting.

+**Key Insights Summary:**

+    1. There are distinct gender-based travel patterns for long-distance travel (600 KM+).

+    2. The minimum ticket price for a Sleeper Bus was identified to help optimize budget planning.

+    3. Several passengers’ names start with 'S' – can be useful for demographic-based personalization or segmentation.

+    4. Each passenger’s fare is accurately calculated based on their selected bus type and distance.

+    5.The database supports specific queries like Pallavi’s fare for particular city routes and types of buses.

+    6. The percentage contribution of each passenger's distance travel highlights individual impact on total travel volume.

+    7. Unique distances help identify less common travel routes which can be optimized or promoted differently.